 Mecklenburg County assistance programs.
 North Carolina.
 Financial assistance is available to low-income residents in Charlotte and Mecklenburg County.
 There are agencies, non-profits, and government programs that can offer emergency help.
 If you are unemployed, underemployed, elderly, or disabled, you can get help from your family if you qualify financially.
 Each program is facilitated by both state, community, and government programs in your city.

 There are North Carolina programs that help with utilities, rent, food, medical bills, childcare, and affordable housing.
 The resources below can help during times of financial difficulties.
 If you need to help to pay rent, who do you turn?
 Everyone can not approach a friend or family member for one of two months rent.
 If you can, you are fortunate.
 If you face eviction and cannot pay your most important bill, this statement is a cry for immediate help!
 This article can give you some suggestions about where you can go to get help.

-There are many organizations both private and the public that is in place, to help people who are suffering financial hardships.
+There are many organizations both private and the public that is in place, to help people who are suffering financial hardships in North Carolina.
 Charlotte assistance programs not only will help you will rent but can also provide assistance with food, clothing, household goods and furniture.
-You are not alone in this, and there are places you can go, to get the help you need.
+You are not alone in this, and there are places you can go to, to get the help you need.

 It will not be easy, and you will be required to provide proper documentation such as: